Azure/SaaS-Private-Connectivity/documentation/tutorials/tutorial3.md

     --body @app.json
 ```

-You will see the application definition in your Service Catalog from the portal.
+You will see the application definition in your service catalog from the portal.

 ![Service Catalog](../../images/service-catalog-portal.jpg)

-## Deploy the managed application from Service Catalog
+## Deploy the managed application from service catalog

 Now that you have published the managed application definition, you can click on it and deploy the managed app from that definition.